bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 AS SELECT * FROM tpch.tiny.customer;
 ```

-Go back to the [MinIO UI](http://localhost:9000), and click under the tiny
+Go back to the [Backblaze B2 UI](http://localhost:9000), and click under the tiny
 bucket.
 You will now see a `customer` directory generated from that table and
 underneath that directory will be a file with a name comprised of uuid and date.
-This is the orc file generated by the trino runtime residing in MinIO.
+This is the orc file generated by the trino runtime residing in Backblaze B2.

-Now there is a table under MinIO, you can query this data by checking the
+Now there is a table under Backblaze B2, you can query this data by checking the
 following.
 ```
-SELECT * FROM minio.tiny.customer LIMIT 50;
+SELECT * FROM b2.tiny.customer LIMIT 50;
 ```

 So the question now is how does Trino know where to find the orc file residing
-in MinIO when all we specify is the catalog, schema, and table?
+in Backblaze B2 when all we specify is the catalog, schema, and table?
 How does Trino
 know what columns exist in the orc file, and even the file it is retrieving
 is an orc file to being with?
 Find out more in the next step.